 How much pen pressure do you use?

 While a very heavy pen pressure can suggest tension and anger, a moderately heavy pressure is a sign of commitment.
 A soft pressure means you’re empathetic and sensitive; you might also lack vitality, according to one National Pen Company study.
-These are the ways doodling makes you smarter.

 How do you dot your “i’s”?

 If you dot your “i’s” high on the page, you likely have an active imagination, according to handwriting analysis experts.
 A closely dotted “i” is the mark of an organized and detail-oriented mind.
 If you dot your “i’s” to the left, you might be a procrastinator.
 And if you dot your “i’s” with a circle, you likely have playful and childlike qualities.